 The number of fans you need for your attic depends on the slope of your roof and the size of your attic.

 A quick way to determine the number you need is to calculate the size of your attic in cubic feet.
-To do this, multiply the length, width, and height of the attic.
+To do this, multiply the attic’s length, width, and height.

-Once you know the minimum CFM for your attic and you know the CFM of the fan you intend to buy, you can calculate how many fans you need.
+Once you know the minimum CFM for your attic and the CFM of the fan you intend to buy, you can calculate how many fans you need.

-For instance, if the CFM rating of the fan you intend to buy is 800 and the minimum CFM of your attic is 2400, you need at least 3 attic fans.
+For instance, if the CFM rating of the fan you intend to buy is 800 and the minimum CFM of your attic is 2400, you need at least three attic fans.

 Is Solar or Electric Attic Fan Better?